turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 export default CreateElection;
 ```

-## Making a component to list the deployed elections
+## ActiveElections Component
-Create the file `Active.js` inside of the project `src` directory and paste the following code:
+Create the file `ActiveElections.js` inside of the project `src` directory and paste the following code:

 ```javascript
 import React, { Component } from "react";